 - Increased irritability

 The primary cause of insomnia may be an imbalance in the neurotransmitter levels in the brain.
 However, secondary external characteristics may cause sleep deprivation such as:

-- Late night travel and work schedule: Late night travel or working in non-conventional shifts such as early morning or late night shifts, affects the internal clock, thereby disrupting the sleep pattern of the individual
+- Late-night travel and work schedule: Late night travel or working in non-conventional shifts such as an early morning or late night shifts, affects the internal clock, thereby disrupting the sleep pattern of the individual

-- Age: An increase in age causes changes in the metabolism, physical activity and sleep pattern, thereby decreasing the quality of sleep in the individual.
+- Age: An increase in age causes changes in metabolism, physical activity, and sleep pattern, thereby decreasing the quality of sleep in the individual.

 Insomnia or sleeplessness is a common sleep disorder and may affect people of any age group; however, the incidence is higher in the following: